syedfa/apptentive-documentation/using_apptentive/cordova/integration.md

 ## Registering Apps

-You will need to create an app on https://be.apptentive.com for each of the platforms you wish to use Apptentive on.
+You will need to create an app in your [Apptentive account](https://be.apptentive.com) for each of the platforms you wish to use Apptentive on.
 Even though there is a single plugin for Cordova that works on both Android and iOS, you will need to create a separate Android and iOS app on our website.

 Once you have created an Android and iOS app, you will need to access both of their API Keys at _**Settings -> API & Development**_.